activeyawcontrol/simrig-evolution/README.md

 Timeline: November 2019 -> January 2020

 Mood: Hey, I want to get back into autocrossing on the regular.
-I should set up a better rig so that I can do more iRacing in the offseason.
+I should set up a better sim rig so that I can do more iRacing in the offseason.

 PC:
 * Intel i4590 processor